Record inflows boost Henderson's assets to 89.4 billion pounds

-LONDON Henderson Group Plc said its assets under management rose by 10 percent to 89.4 billion pounds ($136.24 billion) in the three months to March, boosted by record inflows into its funds.
+LONDON Henderson Group Plc (HGGH.L) said its assets under management rose by 10 percent to 89.4 billion pounds in the three months to March, boosted by record inflows into its funds.

 The money manager collected net inflows of 3.6 billion pounds, including 2.9 billion pounds into its retail funds.
 Performance and foreign exchange gains added about 4 billion pounds to its assets during the first quarter.